itdevwu/KaTeX-CN/README.md

 ## Description

-A WordPress plugin providing [KaTeX](https://katex.org) support and loads content faster in mainland China.
+A WordPress plugin providing [KaTeX](https://katex.org) support and loads content faster in the mainland of China.

 ## Copyright